auycro/curly-octo-sniffle-coding/Day01/README.md

 #Day 1 with SQL
-####The problem sql sentence
+####The problem sql
-There is a sql sentence that we use to find summation of the consume item.
+There is a sql script that we use to find summation of the consume item.
 ```sql
 SELECT
     SUM(-amount) AS consume